Surbana Jurong

 Surbana Jurong Private Limited is a Singaporean government-owned consultancy company focusing on infrastructure and urban development.
 It was formed in June 2015 with the merger of Surbana International Consultants and Jurong International Holdings.
-As of July 2016, it is wholly owned by Temasek Holdings and had 13,000 employees.
+As of July 2025, it is wholly owned by Temasek Holdings and had 16,000 employees.

 History

 In February 2015, JTC Corporation and Temasek Holdings announced plans to merge several of their subsidiaries.
 According to the agreement, JTC Corporation owned Jurong International Holdings and Temasek Holdings owned Surbana International Consultants were to be merged into a single entity with 49:51 partnership between JTC and Temasek.
 The merger was completed in June 2015 with the merged entity named Surbana Jurong.

+In June 2016, Temasek Holdings acquired JTC's shares in Surbana Jurong.

 Predecessors

 Surbana International Consultants

-Surbana International Consultants (formerly part of HDB Corp) was a consultancy company specialising in sustainable urban solutions.
+Surbana International Consultants (formerly part of Housing and Development Board) was a consultancy company specialising in sustainable urban solutions.
 Headquartered in Singapore, it was owned by CapitaLand and Temasek Holdings, an investment company owned by the Government of Singapore.
 It was formerly the Building and Development Division in Singapore's Housing and Development Board.
 Surbana International Consultants was corporatised in 2003 as a consultancy business and subsequently expanded to over 90 cities in 26 countries.
 One of its major international projects was the 2009 master plan for Kigali City in Rwanda to turn it into a financial hub for Africa.
 In 2014 Surbana International Consultants and Jurong International holdings began collaboration on a project from the Indian government to create Amaravati as the new capital city of Andhra Pradesh.
 A year later the two firms merged to form Surbana Jurong.